adi3/robotics-workshop-guide/content/7 Team Challenge/1_rulebook.md

   - Send a private message to the on-site moderators with your team name and your desired number/type of coins in the following format.
 We will place the requested assortment around your robot.

   ```
-  Team Alpha: bitcoin, etherium, litecoin, monero
+  Team Red: bitcoin, etherium, litecoin, monero
   ```

   - You can make such requests any number of times from the moderators.

-- Stick to your own hardware.
-Booking sessions on another team's robot will lead to instant disqualification.
+- **Stick to your own hardware.** Booking sessions on another team's robot will lead to instant disqualification.
   > We all can see who is booking a session on which robot.
 If you accidently book a session you didn't mean to, cancel it immediately.